Purple Yellow Charlotte Pudding OP13 Deck Guide – One Piece Card Game

 Since you need face-down Life cards to activate Charlotte Pudding‘s effect, you’ll usually only activate it once per game.
 However, taking one hit from the opponent to add a face-up Life card to your hand and then using 6-cost Charlotte Katakuri‘s effect to flip the top life card face-down will allow you to reactivate Charlotte Pudding ramp effect when she attacks, giving you another rested Don.

-The plan is to ramp early and play your 10-cost Charlotte Linlin a turn or two earlier to start carrying the game and trash your opponent’s Life cards.
+The plan is to ramp early and play your Pudding + Katakuri combo or 10-cost Charlotte Linlin a turn or two earlier to start carrying the game and pressuring the opposing player.

 Purple Yellow Pudding Decklist